JanNeuendorf/zipurat/README.md

   create   Create an archive
-  show     Show the contents of a single file list     List a directory restore  Restore a file or directory from the archive du       Get the (uncompressed) size info     Get archive information
+  show     Show the contents of a single file list     List a directory find     Search for files or directories restore  Restore a file or directory from the archive du       Get the (uncompressed) size mount    Mount an archive with fuse info     Get archive information
 ```